mattmontgomery/spj-awards/readme.txt

 - Navigation

-* Implemented: login bar
+* Impl: login bar
-- Login & Registration access
+* Impl: Login & Registration access

 3: Static pages

 5: Account home
-- List entries
+* Impl: List entries
--- Group by order status
+* Group by order status
-- Pay for entries and checkout workflow
+* Pay for entries and checkout workflow

 2: Entry edit and submission

-* Create entry
+* Impl: Create entry
-* Edit entry
+* Impl: Edit entry
+* Impl: View entries in table
+* Create/edit entry into specific section
+* Create/edit entry with more specific details relayed by SPJ reps
+* View entries grouped by payment/order status
 * View entry

 5: Payment & checkout

--
+* Pay for a group of entries at listed rate
+* Pay with PayPal

+3: Judges

+* View sections
+* View entries in sections by order status

+3: Administration

+* Approve judges
+* View entries in sections by order status
+* View entries in all sections by order status

-Hours spent on project
+Hours spent on project [for time-tracking purposes, not for billing etc.]
 Wed.
-Jan 15, 2014 [5] ---- 17:00-20:30 (3.5); 21:00-22:30 (1.5)
+Jan 15, 2014 [5.25] ---- 17:00-20:30 (3.5); 21:00-22:45 (1.75)